How Much Does Geofencing Cost? | Geofencing Price Breakdown

 When you look into geofencing, it seems tempting to set a wide radius to reach as many people as possible.
 After all, it’ll help you drive more people into your store, right?

 If you set a wide mile radius, you may reach more people, but that doesn’t mean they’ll visit your shop.
-It may take someone 15-20 minutes to reach your place of business.
-If they see an ad while sitting in their home or while at a different store, they won’t feel motivated to visit your business because its far away from them.
+If it takes someone 15-20 minutes to reach your place of business, they won’t feel motivated to visit you that instant.

 Instead, you’ll want to focus on keeping a radius that is a four- to five-minute walk or drive.
 If someone is only minutes away, they’re more inclined to stop by your business.